-- 6.1 The Committee provides independent advice and assurance to the CEO as the accountable authority. - 6.2 The Committee has no executive powers in relation to the operations of the Commission.
-The Committee may only review the appropriateness of particular aspects of those operations, consistent with its functions, and advise the CEO accordingly. - 6.3 Responsibility for the appropriateness of the Commission's financial reporting, performance reporting, system of risk oversight and management, and system of internal control rests with the CEO and officials of the Commission. - 6.4 The CEO authorises the Committee, within the scope of its functions, to: - obtain any information it needs from any employee and/or external party (subject to their legal obligation to protect information) - discuss any matters with the external auditor, internal audit service providers or other external parties (subject to confidentiality considerations and their legal obligation to protect information) - request the attendance of any employee at Committee meetings.

-- 6.5 Subject to the CEO's approval, obtain external legal or other professional advice, as considered necessary to meet its responsibilities, at the Commission's expense. - 6.6 The Committee will conduct itself in the spirit of the Commission's values and codes of conduct.
+- 6.1 The Committee provides independent advice to the CEO as the accountable authority, on the Commission's financial and performance reporting responsibilities, risk oversight and management, and systems of internal control. - 6.2 The Committee has no executive powers in relation to the operations of the Commission.
+The Committee may only review the appropriateness of particular aspects of those operations, consistent with its functions, and advise the CEO accordingly. - 6.3 Responsibility for the appropriateness of the Commission's financial reporting, performance reporting, system of risk oversight and management, and system of internal control rests with the CEO and officials of the Commission. - 6.1 The CEO authorises the Committee, within the scope of its functions, to: - obtain any information it needs from any employee and/or external party (subject to their legal obligation to protect information) - discuss any matters with the external auditor, internal audit service providers or other external parties (subject to confidentiality considerations and their legal obligation to protect information) - request the attendance of any employee at Committee meetings. - 6.2 Subject to the CEO's approval, obtain external legal or other professional advice, as considered necessary to meet its responsibilities, at the Commission's expense. - 6.3 The Committee will conduct itself in the spirit of the Commission's values and codes of conduct.